 Now there are some benefits that come with paying taxes in Denmark.
 The high tax rate gives you access to many social services that include the public health care system, education, child care, security, support for those in need and many other social services.

 Figuring out the taxes in Denmark is very complicated with lots of exceptions, deductions and tax breaks.
 Since I am not a tax expert nor an accountant, I will not be giving you advice on how to calculate your taxes.
 I will give you a run down of what taxes you can expect to pay and where to find more help and information.

 What Taxes do I have to pay:

 Remember, that no matter where you earned your income, you will be taxed in Denmark if that is your residence.
-Denmark has a double taxation law, so consider that to.
-You can learn more about Double Taxation.
+Denmark has a double taxation law, so consider that too.
+You can learn more about double taxation.